Official (ISC)² Certification Training for the CISSP

 What if I don’t yet have that experience?

 Not to worry!
-If you don’t yet have that work experience, as you may become an Associate of (ISC)2 by passing the CISSP exam.
-From there, you can accumulate work experience to get your full fledged CISSP certification!
+If you don’t yet have that work experience, you may become an Associate of (ISC)2 by passing the CISSP exam.
+From there, you can accumulate work experience to get your full-fledged CISSP certification!

 What counts towards paid work experience?

-Paid work experience can come from full-time, part-time or even internships (internships can be paid or unpaid).
-Each of these categories are defined as:
+Paid work experience can come from full-time, part-time, or even internships (internships can be paid or unpaid).
+Each of these categories is defined as: